thephpx/voucherpool/README.md

 ### Observations & Future Improvements:
-- No mention of how vooucher expiry date is considered.
+- No mention of how voucher expiry date is considered.
 7 days after creation of the voucher code assumed.
 - For long running processes or to improve efficiency we can incorporate queues to be able to handle large concurrent requests.